BIOL275-MSUM/lab-3-intro-to-ggplot-AWhite3385/lab-report.md

   filter(category == "species")       # remove non-species taxa
 ```

+> E. How many bird species are in the new birds dataset?
+How did you
+> find out?

-> E. There are 10,721 bird species, which was found using the
+*There are 10,721 bird species, which was found using the count(species)
-> count(species) command on the birds dataset.
+command on the birds dataset.*

 \_\_\_

+> H. How many orders are there?
+You can get this right by counting on
+> the graph, but you will only get full points if you use some code to
+> figure it out.

-> H. There are 41 orders of birds, which was found using the
+*There are 41 orders of birds, which was found using the count(orders)
-> count(orders) command on the birds dataset.
+command on the birds dataset.*

 \_\_\_